 Green Team

 At Ashdown Primary school we are extremely proud of the eco ethos that runs through the school.
-This is something that is embedded in our school life and we are committed to our ethos of reduce, reuse, recycle as well as ensuring school decisions are sympathetic to these values.
+This is something that is embedded in our school life and is reflected through our three key drivers of people, planet and potential.

 For more information about ECO schools please click here